oskarrough/slaytheweb/README.md

 - `yarn test` tests once
 - `yarn test:watch` tests continously

-## Game Engine
+## Current state of the game

-Here I'll try to summarize the main concepts.
+Here I'll try to summarize the main concepts that are implemented.

 ### Game state